Colorowyy/dcbot/README.md

 - [ ] Windows - main focus
 - [ ] MacOS 14 - not planning to release for that platform any more

 To start you’ll need to edit a `.bat` file to accommodate for your Discord bots.
-More below in **Tutorial** We are beginning the transition to support `.env` to increase the security of the endpoint users.
+More below in **Tutorial**.
+We are beginning the transition to support `.env` to increase the security of the endpoint users.

 ### Available functions ( in this version ):
-All commands start with _?_ symbol, and to display the commands you’ll need to use _?cmd_ To simplify the usage we decided to divide the commands into two categories:
+All commands start with _?_ symbol, and to display the commands you’ll need to use `?cmd` To simplify the usage we decided to divide the commands into two categories:

 1. Server side